NztForum/Lolzteam-Public-API/docs/market_api.markdown

 20 requests per minute (3 seconds delay between per request) If you exceed the limit, the response code 429 will be returned to you.

+### Search limit
+10 requests per minute (6 seconds delay between per request) If you exceed the limit, you will receive message error

 ## Response Example
     {
       item: {